pattonsgirl/Fall2020-CEG2170/Labs/Lab02/README.md

 The name of this project / folder should be Lab02-LastName (where LastName is your last name)

-This link to [If-Else Statements in C](https://www.programiz.com/c-programming/c-if-else-statement) is a good resource for this lab.
+This link to [If-Else Statements in C](https://www.programiz.com/c-programming/c-if-else-statement) and [C Input Output](https://www.programiz.com/c-programming/c-input-output) are good resources for this lab.

 ## If-Else Statements